-STEWARD'S ROLE: If a member contacts you because they believe their manager might be thinking of filing a manager-initiated reclassification, you can refer the member to the Job Evaluation Team.
-It is not commonly known but we can help members to be more knowledgeable about the Manager-Initiated Reclassification process and provide helpful resources.
+If a member contacts you because they believe their manager might be thinking of filing a manager-initiated reclassification, you can refer the member to the job evaluation team (jec@usw1998.ca).
+It is not commonly known, but we can help members to be more knowledgeable about the MIR process and provide helpful resources.